Kennedale High School: Band

-The Kennedale High School Wildcat Band is directed by director of bands Mr. Erol K. Oktay.
-The KHS Wildcat Band includes a marching band, a jazz band, a varsity wind ensemble, and two sub-varsity wind ensembles.
+The Kennedale High School Wildcat Band includes a marching band, a jazz band, a varsity wind ensemble, and two sub-varsity wind ensembles.

-The KHS Wildcat Marching Band has qualified for every UIL state-wide championship since 2006 and qualified for finals in both 2014 and 2016.
+The KHS Wildcat Marching Band qualified for every UIL state-wide championship for 14 years between 2006 and 2020, qualifying for finals between 2014 and 2020.

 The KHS Varsity Wind Ensemble has qualified as a state finalist in the ATSSB Outstanding Performance Series competition.